Efficient training of energy-based models via spin-glass control

 \item \underline{Value restriction:} When training in more complex datasets, the expressivity of the models can be enhanced by considering that the auxiliary neurons are continuous.
 In such case, we no longer discretize them.
 In order to prevent the divergence of the weights, we restrict $\xi_i^{(k)} \in [-x,x] \ \forall \ i,k$.
 The value of $x$ is arbitrary.
 In the examples shown in this work we choose $x\,{=}\,1$.
 However, for other values considered, we observe similar results in terms of training quality.

-\item \underline{Gibbs sampling:} For low learning rates, the updated patterns remain close to spin configurations.
+\item \underline{Gibbs sampling:} For small learning rates, the updated patterns remain close to spin configurations.
 Thus, a way of obtaining spin configurations in the low-energy sector is performing Gibbs steps, taking as initial seeds the values of the continuous patterns.
 This is, one would perform:

+where $\sigma(x)=(1+e^{-x})^{-1}$ is the sigmoid function.
 This procedure not only transforms the patterns back into spin configurations, but also forces them to lie in the low-energy spectrum of the Ising model and inserts mixing, which can be beneficial in the late stages of training. \end{enumerate}

 In procedures 1) and 2) it is crucial to choose when to perform either the discretization or the restriction in the given range.
-For the former, discretizing too often may result in the erasure of the information learnt by the model, as the cumulant of the updates before the discretization may have not be as large enough to change the sign of a given $\xi$.
+For the former, discretizing too often may result in the erasure of the information learnt by the model, as the cumulant of the updates before the discretization may not be large enough to change the sign of a given $\xi$.
 Not discretizing often enough may result on a similar phenomenon.
 For example, if the first updates of a $\xi^{(k)}_i=1$ are positive, subsequent negative updates will have no effect in $\xi^{(k)}_i$, as its value may be very far from zero.